xuyennguyen/rojo/README.md

 #### Graphics Backend

 In order to actually use the graphics module for pratical purposes, you require to have a graphics backend implemented and obviously link towards it.
 You can either create your own or use a pre-existing one (all pre-made backends are within the `rojo/graphics/backends/` directory).
-The currently avaliable backends are listed below:
+The built-in backends are listed below:

 | Backend | Description|
 |:--------|:-----------|